Australian residential architectural styles: Inter-war Californian Bungalow

-This style can almost instantly be recognised by the columns holding up a front veranda area.
+This style can almost instantly be recognised by the columns holding up a front verandah area.
 The name is almost self-explanatory: bungalow, a rugged type of home.
 This led to the belief that picket fences looked appropriate at the front fence, although originally they were not used.
 Darker colours were originally used but, as the years went by, new brighter paint served as a welcoming change to open up the spaces and brighten up the homes.
 Stone, brick and timber, earthy materials were used.
 A gable roof faced either the front or side always.